meowveloper-edu/buc-db-assignment-2/.gemini/conversation_log.md

     - The content of `postgres/queries.sql` was completely replaced.
     - The new script contains a basic example with `users`, `posts`, and `comments` tables, including `DROP`, `CREATE`, `INSERT`, and `SELECT` statements.
 - **Reasoning:** This provides a clean slate to build the required object-relational schema from scratch, as requested.

+### Task 1: UML Diagram and Rationale Refinement
+- **Objective:** Refine the UML diagram and its rationale to correctly represent all required OOP concepts.
+- **Action:**
+    - Updated the Mermaid diagram in `task1-uml-diagram.md` to correctly distinguish between Aggregation (`Repository o-- Commit`) and Composition (`Repository *-- Issue`, `Issue *-- Comment`).
+    - Rewrote the rationale to clearly define and justify the use of all four relationship types: Association, Inheritance, Aggregation, and Composition, as implemented in the diagram.
+- **Reasoning:** This ensures the UML diagram and its explanation are accurate and fully meet the assignment's requirements for demonstrating complex relationships.

+### Task 1: Draw.io Diagram Synchronization
+- **Objective:** Synchronize the Draw.io diagram with the updated Mermaid diagram.
+- **Action:**
+    - Modified the `class-diagram.drawio` file to update the relationships.
+    - Changed the `Repository-Issue` and `Issue-Comment` relationships to Composition (filled diamond) and updated their labels to "contains".
+    - Ensured the `Repository-Commit` relationship remained as Aggregation (open diamond).
+- **Reasoning:** This keeps the visual Draw.io diagram consistent with the Mermaid diagram and the documented rationale.

 ---
 ### Session End: 2025-07-30